sharib-vision/EndoUDA/README.md

 - Ali, S., Dmitrieva, M., Ghatwary, N., Bano, S., et al.: Deep learning for detection and segmentation of artefact and disease instances in gastrointestinal endoscopy.
 Med.
 Image Anal.
 70, 102002 (2021)

+*Please cite below paper as well if you use the code*

 - Pandey, P., Tyagi, A., Ambekar, S., & Prathosh, A.P.
 (2020).
 Unsupervised Domain Adaptation for Semantic Segmentation of NIR Images Through Generative Latent Search.
 European Conference on Computer Vision.